Felodipine, 5 mg 30 pcs

 Skin and subcutaneous tissue disorders

-photosensitivity angioedema as swelling of the lips or tongue
+photosensitivity angioedema in the form of swelling of the lips or tongue

 arthralgia myalgia